WELCOME!

 DATA VISUALIZATION

-Familiar with data visualization tools, including ggplot2 and ggmap packages in R and matplotlib in Python.
+Familiar with data visualization tools, including: ggplot2 and ggmap (R); matplotlib (Python); dashboarding in Tableau

 LINGUISTIC & CULTURAL COMPETENCIES